 Tomorrow, hundreds, thousands, or even millions of souls will pass through your doors.
 The day after tomorrow, will you have any idea who they were?

 14. REPUTATION MONITORING

 The Internet is populated by Trolls who find immense joy in slandering and bullying people and companies online.
 If you are famous (and great restaurants are in their own right), you will have haters.
 Keep a watchful ear out for your restaurants reputation.
 While the Internet has made it far easier for Internet Trolls to graffiti your brand, it’s also made it far easier for you to monitor what’s being said about your business.
 Set up a Google Alert (it’s free) and – for larger companies – consider more sophisticated reputation monitoring systems or adding the duties to your PR firm’s deliverables.
 As CEO, you’ll want to get a summary report at least weekly, but also have to be certain there is a crisis communications plan in place for serious issues that need to be addressed immediately.
-[Here’s a roundup of 21 restaurant crisis communications case studies.]
+[Here’s a roundup of some of the biggest restaurant crisis communications challenges in history.]

 There is a less than 5% chance you do not already have a website.
 You saw this mandatory coming long ago.
 Congratulations to you for doing this before you absolutely “had to”.
 While you knew it was important then and now though, did you make sure to include the additional mandatories for it?
 It’s evolving quickly, you know.
 What was optional a few years back is again now mandatory.